Spivak-adam/IT-Asset-Management/readme.md

    - Reorganize `ItAssetController.cs` endpoints by feature area
    - Move repeated DTO mapping into helper methods
    - Reduce duplicated response logic
+5. Display email in side navigation bar to show which account is logged in.

 ---